 A leader in wireless networking products, TP-Link has naturally drifted toward producing a line of smart home products over the past few years.
-Among their most popular devices is the TP-Link Smart Wi-Fi Plug which comes in a standard version (HS100) and one that provides energy monitoring (HS110).
+Among their most popular devices is the TP-Link Smart Wi-Fi Plug (@ Amazon) which comes in a standard version (HS100) and one that provides energy monitoring (HS110).
 This simple device allows you to turn dumb items in your home into semi-smart ones that can be controlled remotely without a central hub.

 We were not that impressed with the overall design of the TP-Link Smart Wi-Fi Plug.
 The front face is a dull white oval with a gray area around the plug.
 A button sits near top that has two small LEDs signalling that it’s connected to your home’s Wi-Fi and that the outlet is either on or off.
 The problem arises in how bulky the device is (note that TP-Link does now offer a mini version called the HS105).
 It comes out close to 3 inches from the wall and obstructs the other outlet.
 If it’s going to be that large, we’d prefer it going a bit further and offering two plugs to control.
 And to top it off, the LEDs on the device are always on.
 It’s not terribly bright but if you’re using this in a bedroom where you demand complete darkness, it can be annoying to see the little green light piercing through the room.